-- Push the INFO button on the Mix screen to enter Mute Mode.
+- 1. Push the INFO button on the Mixer screen to enter Mute mode.
 In this mode, active pads have a green background and muted pads have a red background. - 2.
-Touch a pad while in Mute Mode to toggle it's mute state. - 3.
+Touch a pad while in Mute mode to toggle it's mute state. - 3.
 Push INFO again to go back to controlling level and pan.
 Any muted pads will have a red bar across the top of the pad.

-Mixer Mute Mode
+Mixer Screen in Mute Mode

-• Mute might be handy if you want to use a pad to drive an external MIDI device when the device is available, but play a pad when it's not.
+Mute is useful if you want to use a pad to drive an external MIDI device when the device is available, but play a pad when it's not.
 Muted pads still play out over MIDI.